American Song Contest: Development

 The European Broadcasting Union announced NBC had acquired the rights to broadcast the competition on May 14, 2021.
 NBC announced the American Song Contest would have a mid-season or summer premiere in 2022 after releasing their fall schedule for the upcoming 2021–22 network television season.
 The producers were able to get NBC on board mainly due to their experience working with music shows such as The Voice and Songland.
 Silverman serves as executive producer for the program, while Audrey Morrissey is appointed as the showrunner.
 Propagate Content and Universal Television Alternative Studio serve as the production companies for the program.
 In a press statement, Silverman hoped that focusing on the mutual love and respect for music would unite a "fractional America."
 Deadline Hollywood reported that a corporation that centers around the competition has been founded, with former Propagate president Greg Lipstone appointed as President and Chief Operating Officer.
 The American Song Contest, Inc., aims to "develop and grow the Eurovision brand globally," which includes creating auxiliary businesses around the reality series, as well as expanding the franchise to countries that are not covered by Eurovision.

 NBC originally scheduled the premiere for February 21, 2022, but the premiere was postponed in favor of America's Got Talent: Extreme due to COVID-19-related concerns involving the Omicron variant.
-The first live show was then rescheduled to March 21, with the finale moved to May 9, the same week as the Eurovision Song Contest 2022.
+The first live show was finally broadcast on March 21, with the finale moved to May 9, the same week as the Eurovision Song Contest 2022.

 Rapper Snoop Dogg and pop singer Kelly Clarkson were introduced as presenters of the show.
 In a statement, Clarkson said: "I have been a fan and love the concept of Eurovision and am thrilled to bring the musical phenomenon to America.
 I'm so excited to work with Snoop and can't wait to see every state and territory represented by artists singing their own songs."
 Clarkson added during a virtual press conference: "We are so unfortunately divided... and having so many things going on – it's been a very hard couple of years and now it's getting more serious.
 Feeling like you are not isolated and that you are a part of something bigger than your everyday world is so important.
 That's what this show is going to do for people.
 Everyone is being represented.
 It's a really great concept in general but one that is very needed right now."